 Is he trying to be absurd with the objects he uses?

-Although there is certainly some inherent humor in my work due to the unusual objects I make and play, I select my objects exclusively for their visual relationship to the “bodies” or “necks” of string instruments, the ability to easily attach strings, the necessary rigidity to maintain string tension, and allowing access to the “fingerboard” to play different notes.
+Although there is certainly some inherent humor in my work due to the unusual objects I make and play, I select my objects exclusively for their visual relationship to the “bodies” or “necks” of string instruments, the ability to easily attach strings, the necessary rigidity to maintain string tension, and allowing access to the “fingerboard” to play different notes, not the acoustic property.
 Believe it or not, the humor and the sound are both “accidental” by-products of the visual and “practical” qualities of the selected objects.

 What other kinds of art does Ken make?

 I have been making paintings, collages, and drawings and playing music since I was a child.
 Currently, my principal 2-D medium is collage, referencing the Hybrid Instruments and made predominately with altered photos combined with drawing.
 Sizes range from 8 x 10 to 60 x 40 inches.
 In addition, there are 18 x 24 drawings.
 I have created large-scale interactive installations since the late 70’s that are often multi-media audio-visual environments controlled by a keyboard.
 These works evolved into sculptural “pianos”, some of which are interactive.
 In addition, I also make films, videos, and photographs.

 How can I learn more about experimental musical instruments?

 Great Music (no particular order, or reason)